mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-7-rn.md

 ### Fixes

-* We've fixed build errors caused by the recent Xcode update.
+* We fixed build errors caused by the recent XCode update.

 ## 7.0.8 {#708}